 John C. Hall, Gary B. Cohen, and William T. Hall, all with Hall & Associates

 DEP has recently begun issuing MS4 Permits to address TMDL requirements and/or downstream water quality impairments.
 Many permits have begun to include requirements that exceed regulatory authority, create unattainable/inappropriate pollution reduction mandates and cause ongoing non-compliance, limiting future growth.
 This presentation addresses legal concerns associated with such MS4 permit provisions.

 10:00 – 10:30 am: Break with Exhibitors

-Hear from the leaders of PMAA, PWEA and PA AWWA on the state of utility and asset management in Pennsylvania.
+Current State and Future of Stormwater Management in Pennsylvania Hear from the leaders of PMAA, PWEA and PA AWWA on the state of stormwater management in Pennsylvania

 Click to view a PDF